About the event

 Post Race Tree Planting: 10:30-1pm

-We will have a potting station where you can plant a tree in a pot for the parks department or bring the tree home with you to plant where you like!
+We will have a potting station where you can plant your tree in a pot for the parks department or bring the tree home with you to plant where you like!

 View the benefits of trees article